skirexwastaken/NumScript/README.md

 | 85 | \\ | 86 | ] | 87 | ^ | 88 | _ | 89 | ` |
 | 90 | { | 91 | &#124; | 92 | } | 93 | ~ | 94 | € |
 | 95 | £ | 96 | ¥ | 97 | ¢ | 98 | § | 99 | ' ' |

+### Data Folders
+These folders are automatically created in the path of your choice after NumScript.py is ran for the first time.

+There are 5 different subfolders inside the data folder.

+The NumScript functions that save and load different types of files use these folders.

+#### 1. Code
+This folder is used for loading .ns files.

+#### 2. Definitions
+This folder is used for saving or loading definitions using a .json files.

+#### 3. Files
+This folder is used for saving or loading .txt files.

+### 4. Stacks
+This folder is used for saving or loading stacks using a .json files.

+#### 5. Variables
+This folder is used for saving or loading variables using a .json files.

 ## Code Examples